puzanovkirill/puzanovkirill/README.md

 frontend developer focused on clarity, structure, and stability.
 i build systems that stay readable, fixable, and kind to the next person.

+currently building developer tools and business-facing systems -
+tools for those who build, platforms for those who operate.

 mostly working with the web.
-currently [@3divi.ai](https://3divi.ai) — building developer tools and SDKs.
+primarily frontend, but i cross layers when needed - backend, infra, architecture.

+i use AI in day-to-day development - to think faster, write cleaner, and explore deeper.
+tools assist, but intent remains human.

-i write about bugs, tools, and things that go wrong — and how to make them right.
+i explore how things break - and how to rebuild them better.
 sometimes with humor, always with intent.

 ---